Enable Power BI Service Settings

 Last updated

-For the Reporting Hub (an Azure AD app) to access Power BI content and APIs, a Power BI admin needs to enable the following settings:
+For Reporting Hub (an Azure AD app) to access Power BI content and APIs, a Fabric or Power BI Admin needs to enable the following settings:

-Go to Tenant settings in the Power BI Admin portal, and scroll down to Integration settings.
+Go to Tenant settings in the Power BI , and scroll down to Integration settings.

-Enable the Allow XMLA endpoints and Analyze in Excel with on-premises datasets switch either for the entire organization or for the specific security group you created in Azure Entra ID.
+Enable the Allow XMLA endpoints and Analyze in Excel with on-premises datasets toggle either for the entire organization or for the specific security group you created in Azure Entra ID.

-Enable the Embed content in apps switch either for the entire organization or for a specific security group you created in Azure Entra ID.
+Enable the Embed content in apps toggle either for the entire organization or for a specific security group you created in Azure Entra ID.

-Enable the Service principals can use Fabric APIs switch either for the entire organization or for the specific security group you created in Azure Entra ID.
+Enable the Service principals can call Fabric public APIs toggle either for the entire organization or for the specific security group you created in Azure Entra ID.

-Enable the Allow service principals to create and use profiles switch either for the entire organization or for the specific security group you created in Azure Entra ID.
+Enable the Allow service principals to create and use profiles toggle either for the entire organization or for the specific security group you created in Azure Entra ID.

-To add a Power BI workspace to an embedded capacity, you'll need to:
+To add a Power BI workspace to a capacity, you'll need to:

-On the Premium tab, switch the license mode to Embedded or Fabric.
+On the License Info tab, the license mode to Embedded or Fabric.
 If you have more than one embedded capacity, select the one that is being managed by Reporting Hub and click Apply.

 In the 'Enter name or email' field, paste the Name that you copied from your application and select the one that shows an AppID under the name.
 If you see multiple apps with the same name, select the one with the AppID that matches the Client ID in your app.